-With a stepped rooftop landscape and two 50-meter-tall vertical accents, the Op Dreef student housing complex forms a landmark in the redeveloped center of the Utrecht district of Overvecht.
+With a stepped rooftop landscape and two 50-meter-tall vertical accents, The Cube student housing complex forms a landmark in the redeveloped center of the Utrecht district of Overvecht.
 The design reflects the wish to focus on what the municipality calls “healthy urban living” in renewing the neighborhood.

 URBAN – The indicative program in the plinth connects the residents and the neighborhood: a student lobby, a coffee bar with a waterside terrace, an Italian restaurant, flexible workplaces, and a meeting space for social and educational activities such as application training courses.
 A fluid transition between the various functions and spaces in the plinth facilitates flexible use.
 Located between the coffee bar and the restaurant is a broad flight of steps that doubles as banks of seating for film screenings and lectures.
 The steps also form the starting point for one of the two routes across the rooftop landscape.